 - Power or Energy Supply Requirement

-- Passive Sensor – does not require power supply like Radiometers, Film photography
+- Passive Sensor – does not require a power supply: examples include Radiometers, Film photography sensors

 Sensor Group Classification

-- Accelerometers – are based on the Micro Electro Mechanical sensor technology.
-They are utilized for patient monitoring like pacemakers and vehicle dynamic systems.
+- Accelerometers – based on Micro Electro Mechanical sensor technology.
+They are utilised for patient monitoring purposes (like pacemakers) as well as for vehicle dynamic systems.

-- Biosensors – are based on the electrochemical technology.
-They are utilized for food testing, medical care device, water testing and biological warfare agent detection.
+- Biosensors – based on electrochemical technology.
+They are utilised for food testing, medical care devices, water testing, and biological warfare agent detection.

-- Image Sensors – are based on the CMOS technology.
-They are utilized in consumer electronics, biometrics, traffic and security surveillance and PC imaging.
+- Image Sensors – based on CMOS technology.
+They are utilised in consumer electronics, biometrics, traffic and security surveillance, and PC imaging.

-- Motion Detectors – are based on the Infrared, Ultrasonic and Microwave / Radar Technology.
-They are utilised in video games and simulations, light activation and security detection.
+- Motion Detectors – based on Infra-Red, Ultrasonic, and Microwave / Radar Technology.
+They are utilised in video games and simulations, light activation, and security detection.